draconas1/stellaris-mods/mj2024-cp/condan_README.txt

 condan_events.000 at the top of the events file runs on_game_start and sets set_global_flag = condan_allowed if condan_allowed_hard_requirements = yes

+Assets Used
+The 2 Contingency portaits - hum_robot_red & ai_crisis_1 these are both vanilla AFAIK.

 Lines added to the Error Log: 3.
 --------------------------
-I am claiming not my fault as they are vanilla bugs where planet designations and districts for machine worlds do not check exists=owner before scoping to owner, so go bang for an unowned planet.
-It has been logged (link at the bottom)
+They are vanilla bugs where planet designations and districts for machine worlds do not check exists=owner before scoping to owner, so go bang for an unowned planet.
+It has been logged as a bug (link at the bottom)

 General path through: